 Beginning the process of therapy is for many people both empowering and challenging.
 It may raise some anxiety and fear.
 That is to be expected.
-This is why I encourage my clients to set the tone and pace of their sessions.
+This is why we encourage our clients to set the tone and pace of their sessions.
 The goal of therapy is to help you better understand your emotions, behaviors, and perceptions.
 Most people seek out therapy to work through and resolve a specific problem or help them cope with a challenging change in their life.
 Therapy will give you the insight into why you experience situations and relationships in the way you do.
 Often this type of exploration leads you to identify where else and in what other ways the problem or challenge exists.
 In doing so you will not only be able to resolve the initial problem you were struggling with, but also break the patterns that may lead you into stressful situations.
-To help in this process I will provide you with a supportive, confidential, nonjudgmental environment for you to explore your feelings and plan actions that will help improve your life.
-My approach is goal-oriented, interactive and strengths-based incorporating psychodynamic and cognitive behavioral techniques.
+To help in this process we will provide you with a supportive, confidential, nonjudgmental environment for you to explore your feelings and plan actions that will help improve your life.
+Our approach is goal-oriented, interactive, and strengths-based incorporating psychodynamic and cognitive behavioral techniques.

 Often clients want to know how long they will be in therapy.
 The length of time is determined by what issues you seek to resolve.
 After our first few sessions we will set some goals for what you would like to accomplish.
-The goals will be review periodically to assess the progress we are making or identify some changes in the treatment.
+The goals will be reviewed periodically to assess the progress we are making or identify some changes in the treatment.

 Click here to access the Psychotherapist – Patient Service Agreement